Manikandan-K-S/Cliqtrix-24-Code-Crushers/README.md

 ### 1. Handling Product Datatypes

-Managing the 'input carousel card' and handling output in product datatype presented challenges.
-Debugging Deluge scripts within the Codeless Bot Builder was intricate due to the unique structure of product datatypes.
+Managing the 'Input Carousel' card and handling output in product datatype presented challenges.
+Debugging Deluge scripts within the Codeless Bot Builder was intricate due to the unique structure of product datatype.
 Solutions were devised by carefully studying the official documentation, providing clarity on working with these complex data structures.

 ### 2. Dynamically Creating Carousels